pydata/xarray/doc/io.rst

 json, or geojson.
 All the values are converted to lists, so dicts might be quite large.

-To export just the dataset schema, without the data itself, use the ``data=False`` option:
+To export just the dataset schema without the data itself, use the ``data=False`` option:

 .. ipython:: python